spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 process(iterator);
 ```

+But from the generator's point of view, everything seems to be happening
+synchronously: it gives us the file using `yield`, then it waits to be resumed,
+then it receives the contents of the file and makes a push to the results
+array.

-So there is also `generator.throw()`.
+And there is also `generator.throw()`.
 It causes an exception to be thrown
 from inside the generator.
 How cool is that?

 With `next` and `throw` combined together, we can easily run async code.
 Here